 Post completion of your sale your solicitor should forward the transfer deeds and all supplemental paperwork to the purchaser's conveyancer.
 If applicable, your conveyancer should also confirm that the mortgage has been repaid to the buyers conveyancers.
 There is unlikely to be post completion tasks just for conveyancing in Hornsea.

-I have been on the look out for a flat up to £245,000 and found one near me in Hornsea I like with open areas and station nearby, the downside is that it's only got 51 years on the lease.
-There is not much else in Hornsea for this price, so just wondered if I would be making a grave error acquiring a short lease?
+Over the last few months I have been searching for a ground for flat up to £305k and found one near me in Hornsea I like with open areas and station nearby, the downside is that it only has 49 years on the lease.
+I can't really find anything else in Hornsea in this price bracket, so just wondered if I would be making a mistake purchasing a lease with such few years left?

-If you require a home loan the shortness of the lease will likely be an issue.
-Discount the price by the amount the lease extension will cost if not already taken into account.
-If the existing proprietor has owned the property for at least 2 years you can request that they commence the lease extension formalities and pass it to you.
-An additional ninety years can be extended on to the existing lease and have £0 ground rent by law.
-You should speak to your conveyancing solicitor about this matter.
+If you require a mortgage that many years may be problematic.
+Discount the offer by the expected lease extension will cost if not already taken into account.
+If the existing proprietor has owned the premises for a minimum of twenty four months you may request that they commence the lease extension formalities and then assign it to you.
+You can add 90 years to the current lease with a zero ground rent applied.
+You should consult your conveyancing lawyer regarding this.

 Back In 2004, I bought a leasehold flat in Hornsea.
 Conveyancing and Godiva Mortgages Ltd mortgage went though with no issue.
 I have received a letter from someone claiming to own the reversionary interest in the property.
 Attached was a ground rent demand for rent dating back to 1992.
 The conveyancing solicitor in Hornsea who previously acted has now retired.
 Any advice?